 - cucumber fans

-- Smash the yolks with a fork.
-You can also run the through a ricer, or use a small mixer for the whole process.
+Smash the yolks with a fork.
+You can also run them through a ricer, or use a small mixer for the whole process.

-- Pipe or spoon filling into egg white halves.
+Pipe or spoon filling into egg white halves.
 Garnish with a tiny sprig of cilantro and a little cucumber fan.
+Serve immediately.

-*If sambal oelek isn't a staple in your kitchen, you can substitute sriracha (rooster sauce).
-If you do this, use 1½ tsp of sriracha and a pinch of sugar.
+You can use a spoon to fill the eggs, but I prefer to use a disposable pastry bag.
+This allows me to prepare everything ahead of time and pipe the filling in right before serving. *If sambal oelek isn’t a staple in your kitchen, you can substitute sriracha (rooster sauce).
+If you do this, use 1 1/2 tsp of sriracha and a pinch of sugar.

 If you would like to purchase a copy of Chef Casey’s book, D’lish Deviled Eggs, click >>here<<.
 (Yes!
 This is absolutely, positively an affiliate link!
 If you buy 10 or 20 copies of this book, I might make enough to buy more eggs… if they are on sale.)